lucky-wolf/DW2-XL/README.md

   - So to get more fighters & bombers, you need more bays, larger ships, etc., which is a more natural flow.

 ## Hyper Drives
+- Experimental Warp Fields allow for nearby exploration, making for a more gradual early game
 - Have had the various types extended and balanced a bit so that every path is viable, with obvious trade-offs between lag, in flight speed, and balanced performance
+- Will make another pass at this at some point to really make this "sing"

 ## Reactors
 - Have had the various types extended and balanced so that every major type is in-principle viable and competitive, depending on your empire's strategic situation (has enough fuel to feed the engines of destruction)
+- Will make another pass at this at some point to really make this "sing"

 ## Targeting and Countermeasures
 - Have been somewhat nerfed to keep these systems from becoming too much of a "win" for high-tech fleets.
 They help, they're still critical, but they're not a lock-out against your opponents.